Decomposition Polyhedra of Piecewise Linear Functions: Submodular Functions

-For the remaining section, let $\PP$ be the polyhedral complex arising from the braid arrangement.
-Let $\F_n$ be the vector space of set functions from $2^{[n]}$ to $\R$.
-We first show that functions in $\VP$ are in one-to-one correspondence with the set functions $\F_n$.
-To this end, for a set $S\subseteq[n]$, let $\ind_S=\sum_{i\in S} e_i$ be the indicator vector of $S$, that is, the vector that contains entries $1$ for indices in $S$ and $0$ otherwise.
+Let $\F_d$ be the vector space of set functions from $2^{[d]}$ to $\R$.
+We first show that functions in $\V{\B_d}$ are in one-to-one correspondence with the set functions $\F_d$.
+To this end, for a set $S\subseteq[d]$, let $\ind_S=\sum_{i\in S} e_i$ be the indicator vector of $S$, that is, the vector that contains entries $1$ for indices in $S$ and $0$ otherwise.